V0lk3n/V0lk3n.github.io/writeup/HeroCTFv5/HeroCTFv5-SystemCollection.md

 ### Solution

 Now let's see how to achieve this.
-Come back ton a "backup" user terminal (after using the LFI/RCE to get a www-data shell and escalate to backup using rsync).
+Come back to "backup" user terminal (after using the LFI/RCE to get a www-data shell and escalate to backup using rsync).

-First we will use `Pspy` utility to inspect when and how the backup file is executed.
+First we will use `Pspy` utility to inspect, when and how the backup file is executed.

 To do it we download `pspy` directly on the machine as we have internet access.